 The snowy sheathbill is the only native Antarctic land bird and can be found in Antarctica, South Georgia, and the South Orkney Islands.

-Highlights where the Snowy Sheathbill can be seen
+Spots where the Snowy Sheathbill can be observed

 Baily Head on Deception Island